hudson-and-thames/mlfinlab/docs/source/data_generation/data_verification.rst

    The following implementation and documentation closely follow the work of Gautier Marti:
    `CorrGAN: Sampling Realistic Financial Correlation Matrices using Generative Adversarial Networks <https://arxiv.org/pdf/1910.09504.pdf>`_.

+   And the work of Donnat, P., Marti, G. and Very, P:
+   `Toward a generic representation of random variables for machine learning <https://arxiv.org/pdf/1506.00976.pdf>`_.

 =================
 Data Verification
 =================

 Data verification for synthetic data is needed to confirm if it shares some properties of the original data.
+Being able to examine and validate synthetically generated data is critical to building more accurate systems.
+Without verification, we would operate on data that might not have any significance in the real world.
+We present several methods to examine the properties of this type of data.

 Stylized Factors of Correlation Matrices
 ########################################